My Life! Teaching in a Korean University

 Check Price on Amazon

 A nice way for students to improve their English vocabulary is to use a book like this one.
-There are dozens of dialogues, covering a wide range of situations encountered in the business world, and hundreds of words, idioms, phrases and expressions that would be helpful to business pe0ple.
+There are dozens of dialogues covering a wide range of situations encountered in the business world and hundreds of words, idioms, phrases, and expressions that would be helpful to business people.

 Whenever I teach business English, one of my go-to sources is Business English Pod.
-They have a ton of great resources and I’ve always found the free version good enough for my needs.
-Check it out here.
+They have a ton of great resources, and I’ve always found the free version good enough for my needs.

 ESL Advanced Activities.